The skyline of edmonton with a bridge over a river.

 During the last few years, national policies, such as the Canadian hydrogen strategy, have been developed.
 The Alberta Government recently announced a hydrogen roadmap a little more than a year ago.

-Much of this stems from the work in our area that began with our leaders in the Edmonton region demonstrating what’s possible here.
+Much of this stems from the work in our area that began with our leaders in the Edmonton Region demonstrating what’s possible here.
 That communication has been received.
 We’ve had a good starting point of being able to produce hydrogen.
 Now it’s about creating the use and working along the whole value chain of the hydrogen economy.
-We have a couple of pilot projects starting this year, like the trucking pilot project and the transition to hydrogen buses pilot with new hydrogen buses in the region.
+We have a couple of pilot projects starting this year, like the trucking pilot project and the transition to hydrogen buses pilot with new hydrogen buses in the Region.

 How is Edmonton Global using the support you’ve received so far?